locka99/cpp-to-rust-book/README.md

 This is a "zero-cost" approach.
 The compiler enforces the rules so that there is zero runtime cost over the equivalent and correctly written program in C or C++.
 Safety does not compromise performance.

-In addition Rust plays well C. You may invoke C from Rust or invoke Rust from C using foreign function interfaces.
-You can choose to rewrite a critical section of your codebase leave the remainder alone.
+In addition Rust plays well C. You can call C from Rust or call Rust from C via foreign function interfaces.
+So you could rewrite a critical section of your codebase while leaving the remainder alone.
+You can also invoke Rust via the FFI of other languages - for example NodeJS or Python.

-For example, the Firefox browser uses Rust to analyse video stream data - headers and such like where corrupt or malicious code could destabilize the browser or even be exploitable.

-## Some cases?

-You may notice the "some cases" qualifier above.
-Obviously if you have code that works and is reliable then why do you want to rewrite it?
-However if you have code that you need to rewrite or perhaps substantially modify then you should consider what follows.

 ## Rust is not a magic wand